Kent Coffee Variety: Typica’s floral cultivar

 Kent Cup Profile

-These naturally-processed beans are cultivated around 5,900 feet above sea level alongside other trees.
-Because they’re considered strictly high-grown coffees, these beans take longer to mature and are more complex in flavor.
+These naturally-processed beans are cultivated around 1800 metres above sea level alongside other trees.
+Because they’re considered strictly high-grown coffees, these beans take longer to mature and are more complex in flavour.

 Overall, Kent has balanced, mild acidity with a medium body.
 The fruit trees growing around these coffee plants can take on tropical fruit and spice notes.

 Best Brew Methods